sbitproz/az/README.md

 ## Requirements:

-• Use React with functional components and hooks: DONE
+- Use React with functional components and hooks: DONE
-• Use Typescript for type annotations and improved code structure: DONE
+- Use Typescript for type annotations and improved code structure: DONE
-• fetches a list of users from an API (e.g., https://randomuser.me/) and displays them in a user-friendly format: DONE
+- fetches a list of users from an API (e.g., https://randomuser.me/) and displays them in a user-friendly format: DONE
-• Style the user list with rich CSS, potentially using a styling library like Styled Components: DONE
+- Style the user list with rich CSS, potentially using a styling library like Styled Components: DONE
-• Use router for page navigation: DONE
+- Use router for page navigation: DONE
-• The application should display: o A loading indicator while data is being fetched: DONE o User details if logged in to the app: DONE
+- The application should display:
+  - A loading indicator while data is being fetched: DONE
+  - User details if logged in to the app: DONE

-Bonus Points:
+### Bonus Points:
-• Integrate unit tests for critical components using a testing framework like Jest: DONE (testing the domain feature only)
+- Integrate unit tests for critical components using a testing framework like Jest: DONE (testing the domain feature only)

-Additional Bonus Points:
+### Additional Bonus Points:
-• Pagination
+- Pagination
-• Search Filter
+- Search Filter
-• Error Boundaries
+- Error Boundaries
-• Basic caching layer for API
+- Basic caching layer for API
-• API Interceptor error catcher
+- API Interceptor error catcher
-• API standard hook data / meta hook
+- API standard hook data / meta hook
-• Debounce integrated
+- Debounce integrated
-• Alias configurations
+- Alias configurations
-• Separation of concerns
+- Separation of concerns

 # Starting up project